Inclusion and Underserved Communities

 About NDMS

-NDMS is the only cross-disability organization in Nunavut.
-It supports people across their lifetime, from infants to Elders.
+NDMS is the only cross-disability organization in Nunavut, supporting people across their lifetime, from infants to Elders.

-NDMS developed out of grassroots, community-based action.
-In 1999, Nunavut Tunngavik Inc. provided office space and staffing to a small group seeking to bring awareness and justice to people living with disabilities in Nunavut.
+NDMS was developed out of grassroots, community-based action.
+In 1999, Nunavut Tunngavik Inc. provided office space and staffing to a small group seeking to bring awareness of and justice for people living with disabilities in Nunavut.
 In 2005, NDMS was incorporated as a society and became the representative organization for people living with disabilities in Nunavut.

-The mission of NDMS is to help all Nunavummit with disabilities achieve independence, self-determination and full citizenship.
+The mission of NDMS is to help all Nunavummi with disabilities achieve independence, self-determination and full citizenship.

 Increasing support for Francophone caregivers outside of Quebec